Properties

 The cost of buying property is obviously significant though, particularly in the capital, which means it can be out of range for many restaurants and pub owners.
 Commercial mortgages are an option, but these require a deposit and a comprehensive business plan to convince the lender to give you the money.

-There are other issues to consider: you’ll be responsible for all repairs, insurance and property costs, which can be considerable.
+There are other issues to consider: you’ll be responsible for all repairs, waste management, insurance and property costs, which can be considerable.

 Whichever form of property ownership is appropriate for you, Restaurant Property can help find you the right place.
 Call our friendly and knowledgeable team today on 020 7935 2222 or email enquiries@restaurant-property.co.uk.